Giraffatitan: Metabolism

 If Giraffatitan was endothermic (warm-blooded), it would have taken an estimated ten years to reach full size; if it were instead poikilothermic (cold-blooded), then it would have required over 100 years to reach full size.
 As a warm-blooded animal, the daily energy demands of Giraffatitan would have been enormous; it would probably have needed to eat more than 182 kg of food per day.
 If Giraffatitan was fully cold-blooded or was a passive bulk endotherm, it would have needed far less food to meet its daily energy needs.
 Some scientists have proposed that large dinosaurs like Giraffatitan were gigantotherms.
 Internal organs of these giant sauropods were probably enormous.

+Palaeoecology

+In contrast to diplodocoids like Amargasaurus and Diplodocus, the small surface on the parietal bones of Giraffatitan for the insertion of the complexus and transversospinalis capitis muscles combined with the reduced paroccipital processes and rectus capitis lateralis muscles suggests Giraffatitan was a high browser that fed on foliage from the treetops, as its neck had a limited lateral range of motion and its head was positioned above the anterior cervical vertebrae.